skytreader/vague-rants/docs/2-host-vars-and-templates.markdown

 ## Templating

 We have already introduced the `lineinfile` module.
-While this lets us write to files, it is awkward what we want to write something more than one line.
+While this lets us write to files, it is awkward when we want to write something more than one line.
 Thus, Ansible has the [template module](https://docs.ansible.com/ansible/latest/modules/template_module.html).

 Most server applications are configurable via config text files.
 As said above,